ministryofjustice/itpolicycontent/content/security/framework/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 You must always:

-- ensure your equipment meets and maintains MOJ IT security standards, and be ready to demonstrate this at any time
+- ensure your equipment meets and maintains MOJ IT security standards, and be ready to prove this at any time
 - maintain the corporate 'memory'.
-This means being able to respond fully to Freedom of Information, or any data protection legislation requests
+This means being able to respond to any Freedom of Information or data protection legislation requests
 - be able to show a specific business benefit for using your own device
-- be clear as to what work you can, or cannot do, on your equipment
+- be clear about what work you can, or cannot do, on your equipment

 **Note:** There is no MOJ technical support for your device.
-However, any problems or issues regarding an MOJ capability or service should be [reported](#if-something-goes-wrong).
+However, always [report](#if-something-goes-wrong) any problems or issues with an MOJ resource or service.

 ## Device management

-To access some MOJ services, MOJ management packages or configurations are required.
+To access some MOJ services, you need MOJ management packages or configurations.
 Installing these provides access and control of the access.
 Device management also limits your device from performing some tasks.
 Some of these tasks are ones that you might take for granted.
 For example, storing data 'in the cloud' is blocked.
 This is necessary to protect MOJ data from loss or unauthorised sharing. **Note:** An important side effect is that on Apple devices, automatic backup to iCloud no longer works at all.

 Device management by the MOJ is necessary to protect MOJ resources.
 If you do not wish to accept MOJ management of your device, you should not use your own device for work purposes.